-Unless all traces of sawdust and sanding dust are first removed, any finish you apply—whether it is a coat of paint or stain-plus-topcoat—is doomed to be less than perfect.
+Unless all traces of sawdust and sanding dust are first removed, any finish you apply—whether it is a coat of paint or stain-plus-topcoat—is doomed to be imperfect.
 Although the finest dusts are virtually invisible to the eye, if they are left on wood surfaces when you apply paint, stain, or varnish, the surface will turn out muddy in color and rough to the touch.
 Even the most careful, precise work when building a fine woodworking project or laying a fine hardwood floor can be spoiled by a finished surface that is flawed simply because you rushed the process during the finishing stage.

-Begin By Vacuuming or Blowing Off Dust
+Vacuum or Blow Off Dust

 Wipe With a Clean, Dry Cloth